WarwickCIM/cyberexpertisediversity_survey/README.md

 The online version of the report can be found at: <https://warwickcim.github.io/cyberexpertisediversity_survey/>.

-Text and images are licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

 -   [ ] TODO: incorporate citation file and cite text here ([see #1](https://github.com/WarwickCIM/cyberexpertisediversity_survey/issues/2)).